-Bojána Bányász and Donatella Cusmá are partners and co-founders of Claret-Cup.
+Bojána Bányász and Donatella Cusmá are co-founders of Claret-Cup.
 Together they contribute to the human-made environment as much by drawing and building as by photographing, stitching, teaching, cooking and curating.

 Although from different corners of Europe, their paths crossed in Los Angeles, a city that they both fell in love with at different times for different reasons.
 Their collaboration in Claret-Cup is strongly defined by this connection to the city.

 What do architects do? is a question that – if asked earnestly – most of us are dying to answer.
-The cliché of an architect is a multi-talented cameleon: at once a bespectacled nerd in front of a computer, a white-haired professional sketching designs on a paper-napkin, a suit with a hard-hat knit-picking a detail at a construction site, and a wine-glass holding fashionista at a dinner party chatting with celebrities.
+The cliché of an architect is a multi-talented chameleon: at once a bespectacled nerd in front of a computer, a white-haired professional sketching designs on a paper-napkin, a suit with a hard-hat knit-picking a detail at a construction site, and a wine-glass holding fashionista at a dinner party chatting with celebrities.
 But an architect, simply put, is someone who cannot help seeing how things could be, and half-way knows how to make those things happen.
-The other half depends on communication and collaboration.
+The other half depends on communication and collaboration with the client.

 As architects and project managers on a variety of building projects for neary two decades in Los Angeles, and in collaboration on community-based and teaching projects since 2008, we take on and conceive of projects with a potential to create or affect a physical, experiential environment.

 Expanding the bounds of what might be called an architectural practice, we seek zones of experimentation where architecture is personal, emotional and appropriate.
 Claret-Cup is an attempt at finding opportunities for design by considering alternatives to the usual job description of the architect as simply a procurer of fine edifices.